 - The problems are rarely ours, we need to intentionally put ourselves in the users’ shoe

-- Empathy has also revolutionised into analytics, screen time etc. that innovators use to make decisions for new products.
+- Empathy has also revolutionized into analytics, screen time, etc. that innovators use to make decisions for new products.

 At this stage, we define or redefine the problem from the data we got from the market.
-We present all the information collected on a whiteboard and figure out what our target group really want, what’s their pain.
+We present all the information collected on a whiteboard and figure out what our target group really wants, and what’s their pain.

-A little story – Some years ago, A company called Parker, manufacturer of Ball pens got a problem with a decrease in sales, so they hired a consulting company.
-During the research they discovered that (i) the product cannot be bought in local supermarkets, (ii) when the ink runs out people don’t throw out the pen and buy a new one, and (iii) people feel different using the pen compare to other regular pens.
-So the consultant gave them feedback and conclusion that they are not manufacturing ball pens… they are manufacturing gifts because their target group perceive the product as a perfect gift.
-After that, they re-invented the whole packaging and did marketing to present their product as a very good gift, and they positioned themselves in places like gift shops.
+Some years ago, a company called Parker, a manufacturer of Ball pens, had a challenge.
+Their sales were decreasing, so they hired a consulting company.
+During the research they discovered that (i) the product cannot be bought in local supermarkets, (ii) when the ink runs out people don’t throw out the pen and buy a new one, and (iii) people feel different using the pen compared to other regular pens.
+The consultant then gave them feedback and concluded that they are not manufacturing ball pens… they are manufacturing gifts because their target group perceived the product as a perfect gift.
+After that, they re-invented the whole packaging and repurposed their marketing to present their product as a very good gift, and they positioned themselves in places like gift shops.
 After which the sales go up.